BioMedIA/dHCP-release-notes/organisation.md

 ### Diffusion MRI QC

-A. Numerous quality assurance metrics are calculated by the EDDY QC tools<sup>12</sup>.
+1. Numerous quality assurance metrics are calculated by the EDDY QC tools<sup>12</sup>.
 Four of these are specifically compared against the population distribution to flag outliers for manual inspection and potential exclusion: